redhat-na-ssa/demo-ocp-llm-d/README.md

 ### Model Serving + GuideLLM

-The following command will create a `InferenceService` using the model [gpt-oss-20b](https://huggingface.co/openai/gpt-oss-20b) in the `demo-guidellm` namespace.
+The following command will create an `InferenceService` using the model [gpt-oss-20b](https://huggingface.co/openai/gpt-oss-20b) in the `demo-guidellm` namespace.